DyG2Vec: Efficient Representation Learning for Dynamic Graphs: Introduction

-In this work, we propose DyG2Vec, a novel encoder-decoder model for continuous-time dynamic graphs that benefits from a window-based architecture that acts a regularizer to avoid over-fitting.
-DyG2Vec is an efficient attention-based graph neural network that performs message-passing across structure and time to output task-agnostic node embeddings.
-Experimental results for 7 benchmark datasets indicate that DyG2Vec outperforms SoTA baselines on future link prediction and dynamic node classification in terms of performance and speed, particularly in medium- and long-range forecasting.
-The novelty of our model lies in its compatibility with SoTA SSL approaches.
-That is, we propose a joint-embedding architecture for DyG2Vec that can benefit from non-contrastive SSL.
-We adapt two evaluation protocols (linear and semi-supervised probing) to the dynamic graph setting and demonstrate that the proposed SSL pre-training is effective in the low-label regime.
+In this work, we propose DyG2Vec, a novel efficient encoder-decoder model for continuous-time dynamic graphs that benefits from a window-based architecture that acts as a regularizer to avoid over-fitting.
+DyG2Vec is an efficient attention-based graph neural network that performs message-passing across structure and time to output task-agnostic node embeddings, without the need for expensive random-walk anonymyzation procedures~\citep{wang2021inductive, jin2022neural} or memory modules~\citep{rossi2020temporal, pint2022}.
+We equip DyG2Vec with the ability to perform non-contrastive SSL, which allows the model to learn rich representations without labels, if needed.
+Our results on 7 benchmark datasets indicate that on average, DyG2Vec outperforms the SoTA baseline CaW~\citep{wang2021inductive} on the future link prediction task by 4.23\% for the transductive setting and 3.30\% for the inductive setting.
+In addition, DyG2Vec addresses the efficiency bottleneck often experienced with other dynamic graph encoding alternatives.
+It reduces the training/inference time by 5-10x compared to the state-of-the-art models, thereby providing superior model performance with a significantly reduced computational demand.
+This efficiency gain significantly enhances the model's scalability potential for large graphs.

+Our main contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We propose an effective message-passing encoder that leverages temporal edge encoding to better capture temporal dependencies. \item We eliminate the need for memory modules or expensive causal random-walk extraction methods through efficient window-based subgraph encoding, making it easier to extract temporal motifs. \end{itemize}